OmarSainab/Top-Stories-API/README.md

 ### Instructions

-1. **Fork and clone:**
+1. **Fork and clone**
     - Click Fork in the top right of the this repo page.
-    - Navigate to the folder you want this repo to be in locally via the command line.
-Hit:
+    - Navigate to the folder you want this repo to be in locally, enter in the command line:
       ```
       git clone <name-of-repo>
       ```

 2. **Install dependencies**
-    -  to install the dependencies
+    -  To install the dependencies
         ```
         npm install
         ```